-Mutual Subrogation Waiver Sample Clauses
+Mutual Subrogation Waiver Clause Samples

 Mutual Subrogation Waiver.
 Landlord and Tenant hereby grant to each other, on behalf of any insurer providing fire and extended coverage to either of them covering the Leased Premises, Buildings or other improvements thereon or contents thereof, a waiver of any right of subrogation any such insurer of one party may acquire against the other or as against the Landlord or Tenant by virtue of payments of any loss under such insurance.
 Such a waiver shall be effective so long as the Landlord and Tenant are empowered to grant such waiver under the terms of their respective insurance policy or policies and such waiver shall stand mutually terminated as of the date either Landlord or Tenant gives notice to the other that the power to grant such waiver has been so terminated.

 Mutual Subrogation Waiver.
-Lessor and Lessee hereby agree to obtain from any insurer providing property insurance coverage to either of them covering the Premises, the Building, the parking facilities or Lessee’s Property, a waiver of any right of subrogation any such insurer of one party may acquire against the other or as against the Lessor or Lessee by virtue of payments of any loss under such insurance, and to cause each such policy to be properly endorsed to reflect such waiver.
+Lessor and Lessee hereby agree to obtain from any insurer providing property insurance coverage to either of them covering the Premises, the Buildings, the Common Areas or Lessee’s Property, a waiver of any right of subrogation any such insurer of one party may acquire against the other or as against the Lessor or Lessee by virtue of payments of any loss under such insurance, and to cause each such policy to be properly endorsed to reflect such waiver.
 As requested, the parties shall provide evidence to one another of their respective insurers’ waivers of subrogation hereunder.
 Notwithstanding anything to the contrary contained in this Lease, each party hereby waives any and all rights to recover from the other and its officers, agents, members, managers and employees for any loss or damage, including consequential loss or damage, caused by any peril or perils (including negligent acts) enumerated in each cause of loss-special risk form property insurance policy required to be maintained by either party hereunder.

 Mutual Subrogation Waiver.
 In the event that any portion of the Property or Tenant's trade fixtures or personal property in the Leased Premises shall be damaged or destroyed by fire, explosion, or other casualty required to be insured against pursuant to Sections 13.1 and/or 13.2, whether or not such damage or destruction is caused, or claimed to be caused, by the negligence or misconduct of Landlord or Tenant, or any of their respective officers, directors, employees, agents, affiliates, contractors, or invitees, neither Landlord, Tenant, nor their respective insurance company(ies), shall have any right of action, by way of subrogation or otherwise, against Tenant or Landlord, or any of their respective officers, directors, employees, agents, affiliates, contractors, or invitees, arising from such damage or destruction, and each policy of insurance required pursuant to Sections 13.1 and 13.2 shall provide a waiver and release by the insurer of any such right.
 Landlord and Tenant further agree that during or after Tenant's occupancy of the Leased Premises, each will indemnify and hold the other harmless from any claim against the other made by way of subrogation by Landlord's or Tenant's fire and extended coverage insurance carrier(s).